EzeOnoky/Project-Base-Learning-7/README.md

 ![7_11](https://github.com/EzeOnoky/Project-Base-Learning-7/assets/122687798/025ddda0-bbb1-41fc-be3f-3573c572916c)

+After the modification , we can atttempt to connect to the database server from the web server using this CMD `mysql -h <databse-private-ip> -u <db-username> -p <db-pasword> < tooling-db.sql`

+But firstly, we need to install MYSQL on the web server in other to achieve this connection - see below.

 ### 10 Creating A table for the User on my Data Base
-We have created the Data Base, We have created the users, but we  have not created the table that will hold the data inputted to the DB.
+On the Database Server, We have created the Data Base, We have created the users, but we  have not created the table that will hold the data inputted to the DB.
 To achieve this...

 I Applied tooling-db.sql script to my database using this command `mysql -h <databse-private-ip> -u <db-username> -p <db-pasword> < tooling-db.sql`

-I first installed mysql on the web server which is running on Linux: Red Hat Enterprise Linux 8, then proceeded to apply the tooling script.
+I first installed mysql on the web server which is running on Linux: Red Hat Enterprise Linux 9, then proceeded to apply the tooling script.

-NOTE : This is script is for installation of MySQL version 8 on a Linux 9 server.
-You can check you Linux Version using  `hostnamectl`
+NOTE : This is script is for installation of MySQL version 8 on a RHEL 9 server.
+You can check youR Linux Version using  `hostnamectl`

 ```
 sudo yum update